Analysis OMV update Jan, 18th, 2021

 This is not a recommendation or proposal to do anything.
 It is my private personal opinion.
 The data written in this article is not guarranteed.
 It is my private personal opinion.
 I`m not independing as I own a position of OMV shares.
 I`m a shareholder of OMV since a few years.
 I regularly prefer OMV to RDS B were I have as well some shares.
 OMV performed much better in this period than RDS B. I assume that OMV will outperform big oil as well in the long run.

-OMV generated revenues of about 23 bn €/a produced 447.000 bl/day oil equivalent 1/2 oil, 1/2 gas end of 2018 (6).
-In Q3/19 OMV increased the production to 480.000bl/day.
-It is roughly 8 x smaller then RDS or XOM.
-Thats why it is better for OMV to concentrate on tier 2 & 3 opportunities that are not that attractive for big oil.
+OMV might generate in normal years revenues of about 25 bn €/a produce 470.000 bl/day oil equivalent 1/2 oil, 1/2 gas in 2020.
+OMV expands fast.
+The production rose by aquisitions from 311 mbbl/d in 2016 to the current production.
+It is roughly 7 x smaller then RDS or XOM.
+Thats why it is better for OMV to concentrate on tier 2 & 3 opportunities that are less attractive for big oil.
 OMV main sources are in Romania, about 1/3 of the production, Russia 1/5, Norway 1/4, Austria 1/10, Lybia, NZ...
-It plans to increase the upstream production to 600k bl/day till 2025 together with a growth in the downstream (8).
+It plans to increase the upstream production to 600k bl/day till 2025 together with a growth in the downstream (8) if not revised due to the corona panic.
 I do not see this move positive.
 The portfolio consists of plenty of small projects.
 The risk is that the focus get lost.

 Potential reason to buy OMV is the significant lower valuation and better growth potential compared to its bigger competitors.

 The major risk for all oil companies is the oil price.
 It seems that supply did outgrow demand.
 A reason that the oil price stays in current levels is that Iran, Venezuela, Lybia does not produce according to their technical capabilities.
 The OPEC and Russia capped their production in favor of higher prices.
-This situation might go on at least untill the ARAMCO listing.
+This situation might go on for a couple of years.

 An acutal major issue for all oil/gas companies is the falling gas price.
 It seems that production outpaces demand.
 A risk is that oil production outpaces demand as well and lower oil prices seems not unrealistic.
 It is forecasted that the demand growth in the oil market is < 1 mio. bl/d in 2019 and 2020.
 On the other hand there is some idle capacities as Iran, Lybia, Nigeria, Venezuela that are blocked by various political reasons.

-A main specific risk and reason that the numbers were below that of previous quarters is Lybia.
+A main specific risk is Lybia.
 The regular production from Lybia Al Sahara field* is about 35.000 bl/d (OMV share) if not disturbed.
 The production in Lybia is unstaedy and varies due to the civil war.

 Romania is the biggest source of the OMV oil & gas production.
 The former socialist government increased royalties begin of 2019 and reduced domestic gas prices by regulation.
 Exxon/OMV stopped investments in the Black Sea(9).
 The new government lead by Orban annouced to slash the regulations that hinders OMV from further investments (17).
 It is to hope that this government will stay in office for long.